TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/UsingFal/ExamplesResourceFactory.rst

 Of all available Storages, one may be marked as default.
-This is the Storage that will be used for any operation whenever no Storage has been explicitly chosen or defined (for example, when not using a :ref:`combined identifier <architecture-components-files-folders>`).
+This is the Storage that will be used for any operation whenever no Storage has been explicitly chosen or defined (for example, when not using a :ref:`combined identifier <fal-architecture-components-files-folders>`).

 .. code-block:: php